 Paul Steinberg, PhD, Malcolm Lewis Professor of Sustainability and Society, focuses his research and teaching on global environmental politics, with a special interest in biodiversity conservation and environmental policy in developing countries.
-He is interested in how different societies around the world respond to environmental problems.
-This is the subject of his new book, Comparative Environmental Politics, published by MIT Press.
+At the broadest level, he is interested in how different societies around the world respond to environmental problems.

-- Steinberg Receives Gerner Award for Innovative Teaching
+- hmc.edu, 2/23/15 Steinberg Receives Gerner Award for Innovative Teaching

 - Christian Science Monitor, 9/21/14 Climate Change Summitry’s Force of Nature: Christiana Figueres